takumoyoshi/TakumoLoader/README.md

   4. Run the loader again.

 ## Credits
-Thank @zuki for a help!
+Thank Azuki for a help!